UDPM: Upsampling Diffusion Probabilistic Models: Method

 \subsection{Image Generation using UDPM}

-The Upsampling Diffusion Probabilistic Model (UDPM) presented in the previous section proposes a new ingredient for capturing the true implicit data distribution $q_{\x_0}$ of a given dataset.
-The remaining question is how it can be utilized for sampling from $q_{\x_0}$.
+The UDPM scheme presented in the previous section introduces a new approach for capturing the true implicit data distribution $q(\x_0)$ of a given dataset.
+Given that we trained UDPM, the remaining question is how it can be utilized for sampling from $q_(\x_0)$.